Journalism ethics and standards: Evolution and purpose of codes of journalism

 Despite modern journalism going back as far as 400 years ago, journalism became more of a necessity in some views in the 1900s.
 Newspapers function with the ideal of presenting "unbiased" information for the masses.
 The continual evolution of journalism, media and society as a whole, means that journalism will continue to face challenges in the pursuit of that ideal, and the unbiased presentation of information must be a constant topic in editorial meetings and in frequent discussions between editors and reporters.

 Every country presents its own unique aspects and sometimes challenges as far the codes correlated with Journalism codes today.
 "Truth", "accuracy", and "objectivity" are cornerstones of journalism ethics.
 Journalists are encouraged to maintain a degree of detachment from the religions, groups, or countries they are associated with, in order to minimize potential biases in their reporting.
-This separation is intended to mitigate the influence of personal biases on their journalistic writing.

 Certain countries prefer to only have certain information put out and in certain contexts.
 In Islamic countries there is growing suspicion that journalism is fixed to only be positive for Islam, prompting Islam itself as the one and only truth its people should believe in.

 Codes of practice

 While journalists in the United States and European countries have led the formulation and adoption of these standards, such codes can be found in news reporting organizations in most countries with freedom of the press.
 The written codes and practical standards vary somewhat from country to country and organization to organization, but there is substantial overlap between mainstream publications and societies.
 The International Federation of Journalists (IFJ) launched a global Ethical Journalism Initiative in 2008 aimed at strengthening awareness of these issues within professional bodies.
 In 2013 the Ethical Journalism Network was founded by former IFJ General Secretary Aidan White.
 This coalition of international and regional media associations and journalism support groups campaigns for ethics, good governance and self-regulation across all platforms of media.
 One of the leading voices in the U.S. for journalistic standards and ethics is the Society of Professional Journalists.
 The Preamble to its Code of Ethics states:

 [P]ublic enlightenment is the forerunner of justice and the foundation of democracy.
 The duty of the journalist is to further those ends by seeking truth and providing a fair and comprehensive account of events and issues.
 Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty.
 Professional integrity is the cornerstone of a journalist's credibility.

-The Radio Television Digital News Association, an organization exclusively centered on electronic journalism, has a code of ethics centering on public trust, truthfulness, fairness, integrity, independence, and accountability.

-Another view is offered by Jesse Hearns-Branaman, he describes the basis of journalistic professionalism as a combination of professional socialisation and the capability for self criticism and scepticism while still following the idealised goals of journalism.
+The Radio Television Journalism News Association, an organization exclusively centered on electronic journalism, has a code of ethics centering on public trust, truthfulness, fairness, integrity, independence, and accountability.
+Another view is offered by Jesse Hearns-Branaman, who describes the basis of journalistic professionalism as a combination of professional socialisation and the capability for self-criticism and scepticism while still following the idealised goals of journalism.